petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 done even more (scaled) more efficiently.
-Looking at the current reproducible research stack and best practices it's clear we're asking researchers to do things the hard way over and over again, and missing a higher level abstraction.
+Looking at the current reproducible research stack and best practices it's clear we're asking researchers to do things the hard way over and over again, and therefore missing a higher level abstraction.
-This (option 2) is another strategy for bringing down the cost of single button reproducibility.
+Building this abstraction (option 2) is another strategy for bringing down the cost of single button reproducibility.

 The hypothesis is that